Marc-Haze/DAM_Project_Ionic_NodeJs_Sequelize/README.md

 R.2.
 The users will acces a home view

     R.2.1.
 Employees will be able to acces from a log in to the database information R.2.2.
-Free Users can review the information pages and contact the company through email or the formulary R.2.3.
+Free Users can review the information pages and contact the company through email or the form R.2.3.
 After they acces a path, they will have a main menú dragged from left R.2.4.
 This dragged menú will be different for Employees or Free Users, so Employees can navigate properly around their own views